- Last updated: February 2022

 Additional Details/ Requirements

 4.3 The Accommodation Service will endeavour, where possible, to group applicants together with consideration to their course requirements, whilst obtaining a balance of genders from a range of courses in accommodation areas.
-If a request is made for accommodation that offers a single-gender area, these should be mentioned under ‘notes’ when completing the online process.
+If an applicant wishes to request accommodation that offers a single-gender area, this should be mentioned under ‘notes’ when completing the online process.

-4.5 The type of rooms available for some groups of students to apply for may be restricted.
+4.5 The room types available for some groups of students to apply for may be restricted.

-4.6 With the exception of 16 Strawberry Hill Road, residents living in accommodation managed by the University are required to vacate during the University Christmas closure period.
+4.6 With the exception of 16 Strawberry Hill Road and Waldegrave Park 5, residents living in accommodation managed by the University are required to vacate during the University Christmas closure period.
 Belongings do not need to be removed at this time and no accommodation fees are charged for days where access is not permitted.
 Applicants who require University Accommodation over the Christmas period should select their preferences accordingly and specify this requirement during the online process or contact the Accommodation Service before their application is processed.

 4.8 When accepting a room offer, applicants and students are entering a legally binding agreement.
-Where University accommodation is provided by a private provider or landlord, the student will be subject to the terms and conditions of the contract that they enter with the other party.
+Where University accommodation is provided by a private provider or landlord, the student will be subject to the terms and conditions of the contract that they enter with the third-party provider.

-4.9 If the number of applications received exceeds the number of rooms available, a Waiting List will be operated, for students not covered by the guarantee.
+4.9 If the number of applications received exceeds the number of rooms available, a Waiting List will be operated for applicants not covered by the guarantee.
 All applicants who have submitted an Online Application and have not been offered a place in University accommodation will automatically be placed on the Waiting List.
-As rooms become available offers will be sent out to applicants on the Waiting List in chronological order by date applicants were first entered.
+As rooms become available offers will be sent out to applicants on the Waiting List first by medical need and then in chronological order by date applicants were first entered.
 The University is usually able to offer all students on the Waiting List accommodation, but this cannot be guaranteed.
-The Accommodation Service will generally not disclose precise positions on the Waiting List, outside of High, Medium or Low.
+The Accommodation Service are not able not disclose precise positions of applicants on the Waiting List.

 Accommodation Type Preferences

-4.11 Applicants will have the opportunity to request a transfer to a different room, starting 4 weeks after they move in, subject to availability and payment of a transfer fee (£50).
-All room transfers are subject to agreement and in some circumstances, this may also require a replacement to be found for the current room before a room transfer can be granted.
-Applicants should refer to their licence/ tenancy agreement or contact the Accommodation Service for further details.
+4.13 Applicants will have the opportunity to request a transfer to a different room starting 4 weeks after they move in, subject to availability and payment of a transfer fee (£50).
+All room transfers are subject to agreement by the Accommodation team.
+Applicants should refer to their licence agreement or contact the Accommodation Service for further details.

-If further information or clarification on a decision is required then students should in the first instance contact the Accommodation Service: firstname.lastname@example.org 020 8240 4034.
+If further information or clarification is required then students should in the first instance contact the Accommodation Service: email@example.com 020 8240 4034.